chrisdaaz/recasting-antiquity/content/bibliography.md

 Ionides, Julia.
 1995.
 "The Greek Connection---The Ionides Family and their Connections with Pre-Raphaelite and Victorian Art Circles."
 In *Pre-Raphaelite Art in its European Context,* edited by Susan P. Casteras and Alicia Craig Faxon, 160--74.
 Madison, N.J.: Fairleigh Dickinson University Press.

-Iwao, Nagasaki.
-2015.
-"Introduction: Clad in the Aesthetics of Tradition: from Kosode to Kimono."
-In *Kimono: The Art and Evolution of Japanese Fashion: The Khalili Collections*, edited by Ana Jackson, 8--11.
-New York: Thames & Hudson.

 Jeammet, Violaine.
 2010. *Tanagras: Figurines for Life and Eternity: the Musée du Louvre's Collection of Figurines.* Valencia: Fundación Bancaja.

-Klein, Mason.
-2014. *Helena Rubenstein: Beauty is Power*.
-New York: The Jewish Museum, distributed by New Haven: Yale University Press.

 Kleiner, Diana E. E. and Susan B. Matheson.
 1996.
 "Introduction."
 In *I, Claudia: Women in Ancient Rome*, edited by Diana E. E. Kleiner and Susan B. Matheson, 11--25.
 New Haven: Yale University Art Gallery.

-Komanecky, Michael.
-1984. "'A Perfect Gem of Art.'"
-In *The Folding Image: Screens by Western Artists of the Nineteenth and Twentieth Centuries*, edited by Michael Komanecky and Virginia Fabbri Butera, 41--119.
-New Haven: Yale University Art Gallery.

-Lange, Konrad.
-1880.
-"Die Athena Parthenos." *Mittheilungen des Kaiserlich Deutschen Archäologischen Instituts.
-Athenische Abtheilung* 5 (1880): 370--79.

 Lindsay, Suzanne Glover, Daphne S. Barbour, and Shelley G. Sturman.
 2010. *Edgar Degas Sculpture*.
 Washington, D.C.: National Gallery of Art; distributed by Princeton: Princeton University Press.